warren2i/docker_container_manager/README.md

 Your account will expire on 2023-03-11
 ```
 also a userlist.txt file will be created in the working directory containing all credentials.

+### adding disclaimer

+the script will check in the working directory is disclaimer.txt exits, if it exists it will append the contents to the end of the user credentials.txt files